boldingd/EclipsePhaseContent/HumbleBeginnings.md

 >
 > **Gunslinger\#MONOLITH**: I think the eviidence is a little strong there though.
 >
-> Bauble and I put out some feelers on the Guan Xi, and we've got some responses.
+> Bauble and I put out some feelers on the Guanxi, and we've got some responses.
 > Nothing to report — yet — but it's a distinct possibility.
 >
 > **Plasmage**: You guys don't have much, do you?
 >
 > **Curé**: Bon.
 > Good work, you two.
-> I think it's worth it to push on those Guan-Xi contacts.
+> I think it's worth it to push on those Guanxi contacts.
 > We'll coordinate that in the casefile.
 > Keep at it, I don't want to get blind-sided here.
 >